matan-h/ddebug/readme.md

 ```

 Then when an error occurrs `ddebug` creates a file named `<file>-errors.txt`:
-the file starts with [stackprinter](https://github.com/cknd/stackprinter) (it shows more code context and the current values of nearby variables)
+the file starts with [rich](https://github.com/willmcgugan/rich) (render Python tracebacks with syntax highlighting and formatting)
 and then  [friendly_traceback](https://github.com/aroberge/friendly-traceback) explanation of the error.

 In addition, you can press Enter within the first 5 seconds after exception and it will open the standard pdb.